All Share (J203) = 112 197

 Forex Markets

-The majority of forex trading is done by financial institutions and dealers.
-Only an extremely small portion is done by retail traders.
+• The majority of forex trading is done by financial institutions and dealers.
+Only a tiny portion is done by retail traders.

-Traders will look to trade the forex market during the times of highest liquidity, like the New York session, the London session, and the Asian system, because spreads will be lower and volatility could be higher.
+• Traders will look to trade the forex market during the times of highest liquidity, like the New York session, the London session, and the Asian session, because spreads will be lower and volatility could be higher.

-Traders generally trade during the major forex sessions: the London session, the New York session and during the overlap.
+• Traders generally trade during the major forex sessions: the London session, the New York session, and the overlap.

 Forex Trading Hours in South Africa